MichielCM/xsd2html2xml/README.md

   <li>September 27, 2017: <a href="https://github.com/MichielCM/xsd2html2xml/releases/tag/v2.2">Release 2.2: Namespace support, JavaScript refactored, bugfixes for dynamic elements</a></li>
   <li>April 20, 2017: <a href="https://github.com/MichielCM/xsd2html2xml/releases/tag/v1.0">Release 1.0: Original release</a></li>
 </ul>
+<p>If you are looking for out-of-the-box software, check out the free <a href="https://chrome.google.com/webstore/detail/xml-schema-form-generator/bampmcipgicplmddohedjmenepjmdpoj">Google Chrome extension</a> or the full <a href="http://www.michielmeulendijk.nl/xml-schema-form-generator/">Windows application</a>.
+These products are pre-configured and automatically generate forms from within the browser or desktop.</p>
 <h2>Features</h2>
 <p>Supported XSD features:</p>
 <ul>